 The loss of one or more teeth can cause an indentation (concavity) in your gums and your jaw bone.
 Frequently, this looks unnatural and detracts from the appearance of your smile.
 It can also preclude the ability to place a dental implant due to lack of bone.
-Dr. Levine has a long, successful history in using a procedure called Ridge Augmentation to recapture the natural contour of your gums and jaw.
+Our practice has a long, successful history using a procedure called ridge augmentation to recapture the natural contour of your gums and jaw.
 This gives you the appearance of a new tooth that is natural-looking, easy to clean and beautiful, giving you a brilliant and symmetrical smile.

 If the tooth cannot be saved, other options — such as a dental implant — will then be discussed.
 An option in certain situations of single-rooted teeth is orthodontic extrusion of the tooth.

 The upper back jaw has traditionally been one of the most difficult areas to successfully place dental implants due to insufficient bone quantity and quality (the upper jaw naturally has less bone density than the lower jaw) and the close proximity to the sinus.
 Sinus augmentation (also called sinus lift surgery) can help correct this problem by raising the sinus floor and developing bone for the placement of dental implants.